 After 2 – 4 hours, the THC level in the brain falls below that necessary for psychoactivity.
 In modest doses, the temporary effects are similar to alcohol, as is the underwriting risk.

 The main physiological risk from marijuana smoking is damage to the lungs.

-There may be an increased mortality risk due to the risk of accidents, and the risk is higher if marijuana is mixed with other psychoactive or sedative drugs.
+There may be an increased mortality risk due to accidents, which is higher if marijuana is mixed with other psychoactive or sedative drugs.

-Marijuana can be consumed in many different ways, including smoking or the inhalation of heated vapors without the actual burning of the marijuana; it may also be taken in a pill or oil form, included as an ingredient in some foods brewed into a beverage.
+Marijuana can be consumed in many different ways, including smoking or inhaling heated vapors without the actual burning of the marijuana; it may also be taken in a pill or oil form, included as an ingredient in some foods brewed into a beverage.